John Meisel: Career

-He worked on the 1965 Canadian National Election Study, and was a member of the ICPSR (Inter-university Consortium for Political and Social Research) Council from 1966 to 1968.
+Meisel worked on the 1965 Canadian National Election Study, and was a member of the ICPSR (Inter-university Consortium for Political and Social Research) Council from 1966 to 1968.

 In 1975, he was a consultant for the Trilateral Commission's report Crisis of Democracy.
 From 1980 to 1983 he was Chairman of the Canadian Radio-television and Telecommunications Commission.
 From 1992 until 1995, he was the 103rd President of the Royal Society of Canada.

 In 1989 he was made an Officer of the Order of Canada; promoted to Companion in 1999.

-He was the founding editor of The Canadian Journal of Political Science and of The International Political Science Review.
+Meisel was the founding editor of The Canadian Journal of Political Science and of The International Political Science Review.
+The John Meisel Lecture in Contemporary Political Controversies, established in 2017 by the Department of Political Studies at Queen's, is an annual lecture that honours Meisel by highlighting a scholar working on complex political issues.

 Philanthropy

 In addition to his contributions to Canadian university research and public communications, Dr Meisel is known for his philanthropy in Kingston, Ontario.
 One gift was his 50-hectare property near Crow Lake north of Kingston.
 This was donated to the Rideau Valley Conservation Foundation in 2000 as a sanctuary of peace and quiet for the residents of Eastern Ontario.
 The property is called the Meisel Woods Conservation Area.
 Over the years, modest improvements and public safety features have been installed.
 A commemorative trail called the Sandi Slater Memorial Walk has been added by the Foundation.